Model identification for ARMA time series through convolutional neural networks: Validation results

+For time series of length 1,000, CNN architectures are getting 49.42\% and 49.58\% of AR and MA orders correct respectively, which are very similar to corresponding training accuracies of 48.9\% and 49.6\%.
+This indicates that the networks are generalizing well.
+When tested against increasing length of time series, accuracies increase too, meaning the networks are behaving as expected.
+It is interesting to note that across the different length of time series, the accuracy of getting both orders correct concurrently is higher than the product of individual AR accuracy and MA accuracy despite the facts that we are using separate networks for each of the order identification and they are trained independently.
+This therefore suggests that the two networks have `learnt' something in common.

+CNN method outperforms AIC and BIC identifying individual AR and MA orders for time series of length 1,000 and 3,000 by a notable margin.
+Observe however that BIC scales asymptotically better than CNN, especially in terms of getting both orders correct simultaneously.
+For time series of length 3,000, BIC method scores a 34.27\% accuracy for getting both orders right, edging over 33.80\% by CNN.
+At length of 10,000, CNN still does better in predicting AR order at 54.03\% accuracy as compared to 50.45\% by BIC full evaluation.
+In terms of MA order, the accuracy of both methods are comparable and the 95\% confidences intervals overlap.
+However, BIC does much better in getting both orders right concurrently at 41.26\% while CNN records a 34.44\%.

-Table~\ref{tbl:ARnorm}~to~\ref{tbl:MAtdist} show detailed breakdown of identification of respective AR and MA orders by full BIC evaluation and CNN (Joint).
-The highest values of each row in these tables are generally located along the diagonals for both approaches, which show that both methods identify well across the whole range of $p$ and $q$.
-We notice a pattern where accuracy is higher at lower $p$ or $q$ orders but it drops as the orders increase.
-Classifications of $q$ of order 7 and 8 by \acrshort{acr:cnnMA} in Table~\ref{tbl:MAtdist} are not as good as full BIC evaluation, which results in an overall lower accuracy in terms of identification of MA orders in Table~\ref{tbl:CompareTDistWN}.
+In terms of \acrshort{acr:mse}, CNN records much better results than the other methods and the values improves as the length of time series increases.
+A smaller \acrshort{acr:mse} means that the identifications by CNN are closer to ground truth on average.
+Table~\ref{tbl:ARnorm} and \ref{tbl:MAnorm} show detailed breakdown of identification of respective AR and MA orders by BIC full search and CNN.
+The highest values of each row are located along the diagonals, which shows that both methods identify well across the whole range of $p$ and $q$.
+Orders identified by CNN are close to the diagonals, illustrating the lower \acrshort{acr:mse} result.
+These tables show the better performance of CNN, notably for orders higher than 5, for time series of length 1,000 and 3,000 in particular.